How Car Insurance Claims Affect Your Rates: What to Expect After an Accident

 How Long a Claim Surcharge Lasts

 One of the most common questions drivers ask after a collision is: how long will this follow me?
 The answer, in most cases, is 3 to 5 years.
-That's the standard window most insurance companies look back when calculating your premium.
+That's the standard lookback window most insurers use when calculating your premium.
+State laws also play a key role — California uses a 3-year window, while states like Arizona and Georgia extend to 5 or even 7 years.
 Here's what to expect across that timeline:

 • Year 1–2: Your surcharge is typically at its peak.
 The incident was recent, and insurers weight it heavily.